- A good credit score typically falls between 670 and 739, but the range can fluctuate based on the scoring model.

 With a higher score, you may also be considered more creditworthy, thanks to your responsible financial behavior.

-However, if your score is low, it may indicate that your financial habits could use some work.
+However, if your score is low, it may indicate that your financial habits could be improved.
 A lower score can also signal more risk to potential lenders.
-As a result, you may get hit with higher interest rates or additional charges to minimize the risk of lending you money.
+As a result, you may get hit with higher interest rates or additional charges.

 Still, it’s important to remember your credit score alone may not reflect your true risk.
 With that in mind, some digital lending platforms like Upstart look beyond your credit score and use your education¹ and work experience when finding you a personal loan.

-That means you could qualify for a more affordable rate or better terms compared to traditional lending companies.
-In addition, Upstart reports your payments to all three credit bureaus, potentially allowing you to boost your score with each monthly installment.
+That means you could qualify for a more affordable rate or better terms compared to traditional lending models.
+In addition, Upstart reports your payments to all three credit bureaus, allowing you to potentially boost your score with each monthly installment.

 How long does it take to get a good credit score?